A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Methodology

 \section{Methodology}

 In this section, we present our proposed method, summarized in Algorithm~\ref{alg:gp-coverage}.
 This algorithm is fully decentralized, as each robot determines its trajectory based solely on its own observations and the information received from neighboring agents.
-In particular, each robot holds its own Gaussian Process to estimate the density function.
+In particular, each robot holds its own Gaussian Process to estimate the density function $\phi$.
 The GP prior parameters and inducing points kept by each agent are updated via observations and communications.
-Then, a local cost function guides the movement of each robot: independent minimization of these costs, performed through gradient descent, determines both the agents’ motion dynamics and their sampling policy.
-We start by formalizing the newly proposed cost function, which is the core of our algorithm.
+Then, a local cost function guides the movement of each robot: independent minimization of these costs, performed through gradient descent, determines the agents’ motion dynamics.
+We start by formalizing the newly proposed cost function, which is the core and main novelty of our algorithm.